Adopting a mastery approach

 Following the White Rose scheme of learning allows teachers to plan sequential steps and lessons that build upon prior knowledge.
 In some year groups, the units have been altered to suit the needs of the pupils.
-For a detailed view of which topics are taught when, please view the specific year group curriculum maps, here.
+For an overview of approximate phasing of the maths curriculum, click here.
+For a detailed view of which topics are taught when, please view the specific year group curriculum maps on the White Rose website, here.

 Our mastery journey

 ● Whole class teaching - a slower pace in lessons with a clear focus for learning (one small step at a time)

 ● New concepts will be taught through a range of concrete, pictorial and abstract methods